 We provide a range of boxes, bags, trays, and containers so that objects can be put in, taken out, collected together, transported from one place to another, sorted and emptied.
 We promote fun with words, songs and rhymes in a small group and children have access to a wide range of books and stories.

 In this room we also encourage an interest in early writing skills and opportunities to mark-make in real life contexts with mark-making tools, paint, pens, pencils, crayons and brushes.
 We also develop numeracy skills in play situations, learn number rhymes, and promote a growing awareness of early mathematical concepts such as heavy/light, big/small.
 We encourage the children to express their feelings through music and dance, and encourage creativity through making models, learning to stick using paper, textiles, boxes, tubes, glue, sticking tape, and fasteners, free painting and using playdough and clay.
 Children also have regular and frequent access to our garden areas.
 The ratio of staff to children in the Toddlers Room is 1:5.

-Our large preschool room is located downstairs and can accommodate up to 40 children.
+Our Foxes Room is for preschool children aged 3 to 5 years old.
+Located downstairs, it can accommodate up to 40 children.
 It is a spacious, bright, inviting room, which has been set up with a variety of stimulating spaces and resources for the children.
 It is rich with opportunities for our oldest children to explore their own ideas, create, imagine, play, discuss, share, listen and talk.

 We follow the Curriculum for Excellence in this room, which is the same curriculum your child will be taught under when they go to school.
 Experiences and outcomes are planned with children’s interests and learning needs in mind, and children are able to explore a variety of contexts and experiences through play, managing their own risk supported by our dedicated staff team in a safe environment.